libra-china-org/website/docs/move-overview.md

     let sender: address;

     // Remove the earmarked coin resource published under `earmarked_coin_address`.
-    // If there is resource of type T published under the address, this will fail. t = move_from<T>(move(earmarked_coin_address));
+    // If there is no resource of type T published under the address, this will fail. t = move_from<T>(move(earmarked_coin_address));

     t_ref = &t;
     // This is a builtin that returns the address of the transaction sender. sender = get_txn_sender();
-    // Ensure that the transaction sender is the recipient.
-If this assertion
+    // Ensure that the transaction sender is the recipient.If this assertion
     // fails, the transaction will fail and none of its effects (e.g.,
     // removing the earmarked coin) will be committed.
 99 is an error code
     // that will be emitted in the transaction output if the assertion fails.